It's a Mistake

 "It's a Mistake" is a song by the Australian band Men at Work.
 The song was written by lead singer and guitarist Colin Hay and the recording was produced by Peter McIan.
-It was released in June 1983, as the third single from their album Cargo and peaked at #34 in Australia.
+It was released in June 1983, as the third Australian and second American single from their album Cargo and peaked at #34 in Australia.
 In the US, it entered the charts at #42 on July 2, 1983, and peaked at #6 on the Billboard Hot 100 in August 1983 becoming the band's fourth and final top 10 hit.
 It was performed live on Saturday Night Live on 22 October 1983.

 Content

 "It's a Mistake" is an anti-war song.
 The song's lyrics deal with the mindset of military men across the world in the 1980s, wondering if and when the countries of NATO and the communist states of the Warsaw Pact would end the Cold War standoff with conventional battle or a nuclear exchange.
 Hay sings in the persona of a mid-level officer wishing to learn from his superiors if his men are going to war or not.